prometheus-digital/ithemes-exchange/readme.txt

 = GET PAID WITH PAYPAL OR STRIPE =
 We designed Exchange's purchase experience with Stripe as the ideal payment gateway.
 Stripe is awesome.
 If you've used it, you know.

 Not ready for Stripe yet?
-Exchange supports PayPal Standard out-of-the-box.
+Exchange supports PayPal Standard or Offline Payments out-of-the-box.

 = CUSTOMERS MANAGEMENT MADE EASY =
 We don't create our own database tables for users.
 We use the same built-in WordPress user system and add customer data to its own page, making it simple to edit their transactions, view available downloads and make customer notes for your reference.